-According to research by Donna (Younkin) Logan, editor/publisher of the Younkin Family News Bulletin of the 1990s, Heinrich's 200-acre farm was subdivided by the Tohickon Creek, which was dammed to become Nockamixon State Park and Lake.
+According to research by the late Donna (Younkin) Logan, editor/publisher of the Younkin Family News Bulletin of the 1990s, Heinrich's 200-acre farm was subdivided by the Tohickon Creek.
+The creek later was dammed to become Nockamixon State Park and Lake.
 The farm headquarters was located where the marina is today.
-All of the old farm buildings were demolished, except for an old stone springhouse, formerly near the main farm house, which Heinrich potentially could have constructed.
+All of the old farm buildings were demolished, except for an old stone springhouse, formerly near the main farm house.
+It's entirely possible that Heinrich could have constructed the springhouse.

 As his health was visibly failing, Heinrich wrote his will on Jan.
 18, 1787.
 In the document, he stated that his widow was to have "Some part of the Barn to keep her Hay and Firewood chopped and brought to the house & she to have privilege in the Cellar & Water."
 She also was to "have all the Iron Potts Pine Stove & Iron Kettle that are i nthe house in use but if she should Marry again then she must leave the premises."
 He also stipulated that his son Frederick would have use of the land plough and with it "sew one Quarter of an acre with Flax Seed Yearly."
 Son Jacob was to have a grey mare and son Frederick a brown mare with the balance of household goods to be sold "as soon as may be after my Decease by Publick Sale except the Grain in the House and the Meat and all my children namely John, Jacob, Frederick, Rudolph, Henry, Elisabeth & Catharine all to have Share and Share alike out of the moveables....
 If any of my Children should Die before they arrive to the full age his or her Share or Shares to be divided in manner as abovesaid & Elisabeth & Catharine to board with my Son Frederick but he is to have all the Grain in Ground on said Lands & my Wife have liberty to raise &keep two swine Yearly to her use on the Place as long as she remains a Widow."
 Signing their names on the document were withesses Henry Junghen, Jacob Nicola, Godfrey Bouyer.